Skip to main content

 • Molecular biology or cell biology

-• Statistics Course: An introductory statistics or biostatistics course that includes content on statistical methodology is acceptable.
+• Statistics: An introductory statistics or biostatistics course that includes content on statistical methodology is acceptable.

 We are unable to offer waivers for any prerequisite course.
-Prerequisites do not need to be completed before the application is sent in, but they must be completed before matriculation.
+Prerequisites do not need to be completed before the application is sent in, but they must be completed before the start of the program.
 You should indicate your specific plan to complete any prerequisite courses on your supplemental form.
+If you are missing two or more prerequisites at the time of application, it will impact the scoring of your application.

 Grade Point Average (GPA)